 HAPA advocates for the health and safety of all individuals and families.
 We focus on the improvement of reproductive decisions for everyone including those in the lowest socioeconomic situation and denied access to the most basic of healthcare needs especially reproductive healthcare.
 Even though the right to this care exists on paper, access to it is out of reach in many communities.
 Those most affected by this lack of access across all ages include Rural, Inner city, Disabled, Low income; Black, Indigenous, and People of Color (BIPOC) as well as Lesbian, Gay, Bi-sexual, Trans, Queer, and gender nonconforming (LGBTQ) individuals through economics and discrimination.
 All Hoosiers deserve safe and legal reproductive health care.
 Improving access and protecting reproductive decisions means:

-- Making contraception accessible and affordable
+- Making all contraception accessible and affordable.

-- Providing information about reproductive healthcare and different types of contraception
+- Providing information about reproductive healthcare and different types of contraception.

-- Providing medically accurate, age-appropriate sex education
+- Providing medically accurate, age-appropriate sexuality education.

-- Ensuring medical testing and treatment of sexually transmitted diseases
+- Ensuring medical testing and treatment of sexually transmitted diseases.